Jonathan Edwards (Welsh politician)

-David Jonathan Edwards (born 26 April 1976) is a Welsh politician who has served as the Member of Parliament (MP) for Carmarthen East and Dinefwr since 2010.
-Elected as a Plaid Cymru MP, he had the whip withdrawn in May 2020 after he accepted a police caution for domestic violence against his wife.
-He sat as an Independent MP after the party's disciplinary panel suspended him.
+David Jonathan Edwards (born 26 April 1976) is a Welsh politician who served as the Member of Parliament (MP) for Carmarthen East and Dinefwr from 2010 to 2024.
+Initially elected as a Plaid Cymru MP.
+He sat as an Independent MP after the party's disciplinary panel suspended him in 2020.
 His membership of Plaid was restored in July 2022, and the whip was returned the following month although following further revelations he stated that he would not rejoin the Plaid group of MPs at Westminster.

 Early life

 David Jonathan Edwards was born in Carmarthenshire on 26 April 1976.
 He was educated at Ysgol Maes yr Yrfa before studying history and politics at the University of Wales, Aberystwyth.
 He went on to complete a postgraduate degree in international history.

-He worked as a staff member for Rhodri Glyn Thomas and Adam Price before working for Plaid Cymru from 2005 to 2007.
+Edwards worked as a staff member for Rhodri Glyn Thomas and Adam Price before working for Plaid Cymru from 2005 to 2007.
 He worked at Citizens Advice Cymru from 2007 to 2010.